buildbot/buildbot/master/docs/developer/database/schedulers.rst

     Schedulers are identified by their schedulerid, which can be obtained from :py:meth:`findSchedulerId`.

-    Schedulers are represented by dictionaries with the following keys:
+    Schedulers are represented as :class:`SchedulerModel` dataclass with the following fields:

         * ``id`` - scheduler's ID
         * ``name`` - scheduler's name
+        * ``enabled`` - scheduler's status
         * ``masterid`` - ID of the master currently running this scheduler, or None if it is inactive

     Note that this class is conservative in determining what schedulers are inactive: a scheduler linked to an inactive master is still considered active.